Technik-Tueftler/TwitchHenCommander/README.md

-# TwitchHashtagBot
+# TwitchHenCommander
-TwitchHashtagBot is a bot that listens to configured twitch channels and collects hashtags from broadcaster, mod or vip in the chat.
+TwitchHenCommander is a bot that listens to configured twitch channels and collects hashtags from broadcaster, mod or vip in the chat.
 Finally, the broadcaster can post them on various platforms.

 [English readme](https://github.com/Technik-Tueftler/TwitchHashtagBot/blob/main/README.md)
  • [deutsche readme](https://github.com/Technik-Tueftler/TwitchHashtagBot/blob/main/README.de.md)